Customer Knowledge Management Guide: Everything You Need to Know

 Customer Knowledge Management – Indispensable for a Successful Landing

-A robust competitive knowledge base tool, CKM, blends both Customer Relationship Management and Knowledge Management to benefit your organization as well as its customers.
+A robust competitive knowledge base tool is one of the best ways to apply knowledge to your business.
+CKM blends Customer Relationship Management and Knowledge Management to benefit your organization and its customers.
 With its focus on mutually beneficial value creation, CKM is the Now Big Thing that has become a prerequisite to survive the intensively competitive online marketplace.

 In a nutshell, CKM provides you with the best of both worlds – CRM and KM, helping you gather and manage knowledge, analyze it, disseminate it across your organization and use it to build long-lasting, meaningful, and strong relationships with your customers.